sutton-dev/query-cache/README.md

 ---

-**Ready to speed up your Salesforce org?
-Deploy today and see 15-100x performance improvements!**
+**Ready to reduce SOQL governor limit usage?
+Deploy today and measure the impact in your org!**